 This course will offer an examination of testing topics such as norms, reliability, validity and item analysis within the context of an applied area of psychology such as forensic, counseling or cross-cultural.
 Special attention will be given to the use of tests and the role of testing in society.
 Course may be repeated for credit as content varies.
 Prerequisites: Psychology 3, 103.

 Advanced research methods for evaluating psychological data utilizing SPSS.
 Topics generally include: theoretical sampling distribution, probability, decision theory, multiple analysis of variance, multiple regression analysis and factor analysis.
 Prerequisites: Psychology 3, 103.
 Does not satisfy an Area B requirement of the pre-2012 general education requirements.

 Examines the complex interaction of nature and nurture underlying the behavior of animals and humans, and the methods used to investigate this interaction.
 An overview of the anatomical, neural and neurochemical bases of behaviorin both normal and clinical cases is provided.
 Learning is enhanced through laboratory activities of dissection, computer models and electrophysiological techniques.
 Laboratory fee $125.
 Prerequisites: Psychology 1, 2.
 Does not satisfy an Area B requirement of the pre-2012 general education requirements.

 113 Animal Behavior***

 A study of behavior of animals, including primates and humans, and the mechanisms that control behavior at both the biological and psychological levels.
 Field trips may be required.
 Prerequisites: Psychology 1,2.

 115 Health Psychology*

 A study of the relationships among mental processes, behavior and physical health with an emphasis on the role of psychology in prevention and treatment of illness as well as promoting optimum health.
-Prerequisites: Psychology 1, 2 or Psychology 10; or Psychology 1, Biology 15 or 25.
+Prerequisites: Psychology 1, 2; or Psychology 1, Biology 15; or Biology 25.

 140 Human Development